hannes-marais/innovation-algebra/README.md

 * [IA for City Planners](city-planning.md)
 * [Hallucination in the Knowledge Frontier](kf-hallucinator.md)

+## The Knowledge Frontier

+> Picture the knowledge frontier as a circle on a vast plane, representing the sum of human understanding.
+Experts are the navigators stationed at the circumference of this circle, and with every new piece of information or innovation, they push the edge of the circle outward, expanding its radius.
+This is akin to business innovators who are always seeking to break new ground and gain a competitive edge.
+>
+> As the circle expands, it encompasses more area, representing the acquisition of new knowledge.
+But it also becomes evident that there’s an even vaster space beyond the circle, symbolizing the limitless potential for further discovery and innovation in the business landscape.
+This drives the experts to continually push the boundaries, just as entrepreneurs and innovators never cease to explore new opportunities.
+>
 > ​The expanding knowledge frontier presents both challenges and opportunities, and effective navigation likely requires a combination of AI's computational power and the intuitive understanding of human experts.
 Although the dynamic between AI and the knowledge frontier's expansion may accelerate, it also opens unprecedented opportunities for discovery and innovation.
 As we navigate this new frontier, it's crucial to ensure a balanced approach, leveraging AI's capabilities while acknowledging the irreplaceable value of human expertise.
 The future lies not in competing with AI, but in collaboratively navigating the expanding knowledge frontier, ushering in an era of remarkable discovery and innovation.

 ## Are you an IA power-user?